-Eugene public radio station KLCC won five regional Edward R. Murrow Awards, including Overall Excellence, Jefferson Public Radio won for Hard News, and community radio station KEPW 97.3 won for its Digital news service, the Eugene Community Newswire.
+Eugene public radio station KLCC won five regional Edward R. Murrow Awards, including Overall Excellence, Jefferson Public Radio won for Hard News, and community radio station KEPW 97.3 won for its Digital news service at Whole Community News.

 Adjudicated by the Radio Television Digital News Association (RTDNA), the Murrow Awards are among the most respected journalism awards in the world.
 Murrow Award winning stories put public interest above all else, provide a catalyst for public discussion, and adhere to the RTDNA Code of Ethics.